 We have a statutory duty to respond, act, and report to the appropriate services, any concerns about your health and wellbeing that may cause harm.
 Where safe to do so, we shall endeavor to inform you of our actions.

 How long does the Council store your personal information?

 Your information is securely stored on Council electronic systems.

-We keep your personal information as provided by the referrer and yourself, along with any associated case notes, onwards referrals, and correspondence for a period of 12-months after the date you stopped receiving the service.
+We keep your personal information as provided by the referrer and yourself, along with any associated case notes, onwards referrals, and correspondence for a period of 6-years after the date you stopped receiving the service.

 As a data subject, you have a number of rights.
 You can: